 Person Subject to the Levy

-The use of the term “requested” is also curious.
+The use of the term “requested” is also intriguing.
 Taxpayers often submit CDP hearing requests.
-The IRS can refuse to grant the taxpayer a CDP hearing–either because the hearing request was not timely, or even because the request was lost or not processed by the IRS.
-Or what if the IRS employee just chooses to ignore the prior CDP hearing request and issue this new levy?
-The Code does not require the taxpayer actually be given a CDP hearing in order for the taxpayer to be subject to the new disqualified employment tax levy.
-This raises the question of whether the taxpayer is subject to this new levy procedure if it submits a CDP hearing request but the IRS loses or otherwise denies the request?
+The IRS can refuse to grant the taxpayer a CDP hearing for various reasons, such as if the hearing request was not timely, lost, or not processed by the IRS.
+Alternatively, what if the IRS employee chooses to ignore the prior CDP hearing request and issue a new levy?
+The Code does not require the taxpayer to have been given a CDP hearing to be subject to the new disqualified employment tax levy.

+This raises the question of whether the taxpayer is subject to this new levy procedure if they submit a CDP hearing request but the IRS loses or denies the request.

 The Timing Issue with This Levy

-There is an interesting timing issue that this new type of levy raises.
+There is an interesting timing issue raised by this new type of levy.
 Imagine that a taxpayer submits a CDP hearing request in response to a notice of intent to levy.
-Imagine further that the IRS does not process the CDP hearing request until a year after the taxpayer submitted the CDP hearing request.
-If the taxpayer then has an employment tax liability that arises in a subsequent tax period, it appears that the taxpayer may be subject to the new disqualified employment tax levy.
+Further, imagine that the IRS does not process the CDP hearing request until a year after the taxpayer submitted it.
+If the taxpayer then has an employment tax liability that arises in a subsequent tax period, they may be subject to the new disqualified employment tax levy.

-This would result in the taxpayer eventually getting a CDP hearing prior to a levy for the first tax period and a CDP hearing after the levy for the second tax period – even though the underlying issue may be the same.
-Given that the IRS will not consider collection alternatives (such as payment agreements or offers in compromise) without considering all tax periods where there is an unpaid tax debt, IRS employees may need to manually flag the second tax year in its computer system to prevent this type of levy.
+This would result in the taxpayer getting a CDP hearing prior to a levy for the first tax period and a CDP hearing after the levy for the second tax period, even though the underlying issue may be the same.
+Given that the IRS will not consider collection alternatives, such as payment agreements or offers in compromise, without considering all tax periods where there is an unpaid tax debt, IRS employees may need to manually flag the second tax year in their computer system to prevent this type of levy.

-The question then is what do the taxpayer and the IRS employee to do if, unbeknownst to the taxpayer and the IRS employee, another IRS function (such as the Automated Collection System) processes this type of new levy while the IRS employee is working the case.
-Does the IRS employee then have to recalculate the taxpayer’s reasonable collection potential, interest, penalties, etc. before it can work out an alternative to collections?
-Does the taxpayer have the right to appeal the IRS decision if it turns out that the levy occurs while the IRS is working the case and IRS fails to recalculate these figures?
+The question then is what happens if, unbeknownst to the taxpayer and the IRS employee, another IRS function, such as the Automated Collection System, processes this type of new levy while the IRS employee is working the case.
+Would the IRS employee have to recalculate the taxpayer’s reasonable collection potential, interest, penalties, etc. before working out an alternative to collections?
+Would the taxpayer have the right to appeal the IRS decision if the levy occurs while the IRS is working the case and fails to recalculate these figures?
 This type of procedural timing issue may be very difficult for the IRS to avoid.